-Now that we’re past the end of 2018, it’s that time of year where you get to pull together all of your tax documents.
-Your official tax forms may not have started arriving yet, but you can start putting together all of your receipts!
+Now that we’re past the end of 2019, it’s that time of year where you get to pull together all of your tax documents.
+Your official tax forms may not all be here yet, but you can start putting together all of your receipts!
 I bet you love going through stacks of papers to put medical receipts and charitable deductions in a shoebox for your tax preparer, or maybe you stuff them in an envelope instead.
 Not so fast!

-For a married couple filing jointly the standard deduction is $24,000 for 2018, up from $12,700, and for single taxpayers the standard deduction is $12,000, up from $6,350.
-Due to this significant increase, the number of taxpayers who itemize is expected to drop by over 50%.
-Other significant changes like the $10,000 cap on tax-related deductions and the removal of miscellaneous deductions will also reduce the amount of itemizers.
+For a married couple filing jointly the standard deduction is $24,400 for 2019, up from $12,700 back in 2017, and for single taxpayers the standard deduction is $12,200, up from $6,350 in 2017.
+Due to this significant increase, the number of taxpayers who itemize is estimated to only be about 10% of total taxpayers now.
+Other significant changes like the $10,000 cap on tax-related deductions and the removal of miscellaneous deductions also reduced the amount of itemizers.

 So what does this mean for you and your tax preparer?